Subscribe

 California Artificial Reef Program (CARP)

-In California, an “artificial reef means manmade or natural objects intentionally placed in selected areas of the marine environment to duplicate those conditions that induce production of fish and invertebrates on natural reefs and rough bottoms, and that stimulate the growth of kelp or other midwater plant life which creates natural habitat for those species”.
-(Fish & Game Code § 6421(a))
+In California, artificial reefs are defined as “manmade or natural objects intentionally placed in selected areas of the marine environment to duplicate those conditions that induce production of fish and invertebrates on natural reefs and rough bottoms, and that stimulate the growth of kelp or other midwater plant life which creates natural habitat for those species” (Fish and Game Code § 6421(a)).

-CARP was established in 1985 (Fish & Game Code §§ 6420 – 6425) and was never fully implemented due to lack of allocated resources.
+The CARP was established in 1985 (Fish and Game Code §§ 6420 - 6425) and was never fully implemented due to lack of allocated resources.
 The CARP is administered by the California Department of Fish and Wildlife (CDFW), and includes:

-• A study of existing, successful reefs and all new reefs placed by the program to determine the design criteria needed to construct artificial reefs capable of increasing fish and invertebrate production in state waters
+- a study of existing, successful reefs and all new reefs placed by the program to determine the design criteria needed to construct artificial reefs capable of increasing fish and invertebrate production in state waters; and

 CDFW has identified the need to develop a science-based and stakeholder-informed programmatic guidance plan to inform the statewide implementation of the CARP.
 Prior to the adoption of the CARP Plan, CDFW developed the Interim Artificial Reef Project Review Framework to help guide applicants when creating artificial reefs that are not for compensatory mitigation.